ofuochi/node-typescript-boilerplate/README.md

 ## To Contribute

-Please feel free to contribute and to this project.
+Please feel free to contribute to this project.
 To contribute, please follow this [instructions](https://github.com/ofuochi/node-typescript-boilerplate/blob/master/CONTRIBUTING.md)

 ## Running the app